 - partner

 - close friend

-- · family member
+- family member

-- · work colleague
+- work colleague

 - counsellor

 - religious leader.

 You may choose somebody who has been through a similar experience.
 Dad discussed his worries with his Macmillan nurse.
 She brought the imam to talk to him.
 This was a great burden lifted from the family.
 It wouldn't have happened without Macmillan's relationship with the imam and the mosque.
 Suad, who cared for her father Family, friends or people you work with Some people have close family or friends who can support them.
 Or they may have close relationships with people they work with.
 But even with supportive people around you, it may be hard to talk about cancer.
 You may feel isolated.
 We have tips on telling family or friends about the cancer and asking for support.
 We also have information about talking about cancer at work.
 Some people do not feel as close to family or friends, or these people may live far away.
 They may work alone or not be close to people they work with.
 If you are in this situation, you may feel there is no one to talk to.
 Sometimes it is easier to talk with someone you do not know.
 You may feel less pressure to act a certain way.
 You may also feel safe knowing that they will not share the conversation with your friends or family.
 If you feel this way, help is available.
 Find other sources of support Some people may not be able to support you in the way you would like.
 They may need more time to deal with their own feelings.
 However, you can find other sources of support.
 You could: - talk to another relative, friend or colleague - call the Macmillan Support Line on 0808 808 00 00 - join a support group - ask your GP about talking therapy - get support online for example, on our Online Community.
 Macmillan Support Line You can contact the Macmillan Support Line 7 days a week, 8am to 8pm.
 You can talk about a cancer diagnosis and treatment, discuss money worries, get guidance about work, or just have someone listen to you.
-As well as emotional support, our team includes: - welfare rights advisers, who can tell you about benefits and other financial support, including Macmillan Grants - energy advisers, who can help you reduce the costs of your heating and electricity - financial guides, who are experts in helping to reduce the financial impact of cancer - cancer information nurse specialists to talk to you about your diagnosis and treatment - work support specialists to help you understand your rights at work.
+Our support line is made up of specialist teams who can help you with: - emotional and practical support if you or someone you know has been diganosed with cancer - clinical information from our specialist nurses about things like diagnosis and treatments - welfare rights advice, for information about benefits and general money worries.
 Other support lines If you need to talk to someone when our support line is closed, you can contact any of the following 24-hour services.
 For medical help or advice: